k3rl15/Simple-music-player/readme.md

 1. Run the `music_player.py` script.
 2. Select the folder containing your music files when prompted.
 3. Use the buttons to control playback and manage the queue.
+4. Download the `music_player.exe` file and the `music_pix.ico` image.
+5. Select the folder containing your music files when prompted.
+6. Use the buttons to control playback and manage the queue.

 ## Requirements